Search NSGC

 Looking for help writing your learning objectives?
 Check out this quick, 5-minute tutorial.

 Honoraria is provided to session speakers.
-The honorarium per session is listed below (this value is split among all presenters in the session, with the division at the discretion of the session coordinator).
-Both genetic counselors and non-genetic counselors are eligible for this honorarium.
+The honorarium per session is listed below.
+This value is split among all presenters in the session, with the division at the discretion of the Session Coordinator.
+Both genetic counselors and non-genetic counselors are eligible for honoraria.

 • Plenary Session: $500 per hour of presentation